14.1.1.1. Service Definition Specification¶

 like SNMP and SOAP.
 It is possible to make REST calls directly with command

-, or in many cases simply with a web
+line tools such as curl and wget, or in many cases simply with a web

 browser.